viamrobotics/docs/docs/components/movement-sensor/merged.md

 ## Attributes

-Configure an array of the `name` of each movement sensor you want to add to your robot as a merged resource in the attributes of the `merged` movement sensor model:
+Configure an array of the `name` of each movement sensor you want to add to your machine as a merged resource in the attributes of the `merged` movement sensor model:

 - The name of each attribute represents the `Property` that that particular movement sensor supports, or the type of reading or measurement that it takes.
 - Get the properties supported by each model from its [model configuration documentation](/components/movement-sensor/#supported-models), or by calling [`GetProperties()`](/components/movement-sensor/#getproperties) on the sensor.